xKA1Z0x/IMU-Clinical-Parameter-Extraction/Organization of data in struct/README.md

-need_quat2eul_conversion _ 0/1 integer   %0/1 flag activating or not the conversion from quaternions to euler angles orientation_type='XYZ' _string  %gloabl orientation of the P2C / Jungle databases (Xsens based)
+need_quat2eul_conversion _ 0/1 integer   %0/1 flag activating or not the conversion from quaternions to euler angles orientation_type='XYZ' _string  %gloabl orientation of the P2C / Jungle databases (Xsens based) label_inversion=1;  %0/1 flag activating or not the inversion of the labels in the joint angle data file_sheet="f"; % if "f", it means the data is derived from different files, one for each data type (AJ, V, ACC, ...). if "s", it means there is a unique excel file with multiple sheets